penn-wonderlab/networks_book/_sources/ch12-network-dynamics.md

 According to {cite}`blonder2012temporal`, "Time‐ordered networks represent data observed for a set of interactions that occur at certain times, thereby retaining complete information on the ordering, duration and timing of events."

 This approach retains more detailed temporal information and can be used to answer various questions about flow dynamics.
-You will have a chance to read more in {cite}`@blonder2012temporal` this week (see below).
+You can read more in {cite}`@blonder2012temporal` if interested.

 **3. SNA measures with 'a temporal flavor'**